Norton Challenge P86: History

 The Challenge finally made its debut at Brands Hatch in October 1975 ridden by Dave Croxford.
 In the Saturday heat Croxford was involved in a ten bike crash at the first corner.
 Croxford was injured in the crash and Alex George rode the bike in the Sunday race.
 The bike's cooling system had been damaged in the previous day's crash and the bike was retired.

 At the end of the 1975 season Victor Palomo tested the Challenge at Silverstone on behalf of the Spanish Norton importer JA Rodes with the intention of using the bike for F750.
 Unfortunately Norton's financial situation prevented the factory supporting the project.
 It also declined a request, sponsored by the RFME (Real Federación Motociclista Española), to supply the Venezuelan Venemotos team.

 In April 1976, Croxford and the Challenge were part of the British Transatlantic Trophy team.
 After performing poorly in the first round at Brands Hatch, the bike was withdrawn from the rest of the series.
-In June of that year the bike, again risen by Croxford, retired on the first lap of the Isle of Man Classic TT.
+In June of that year the bike, again ridden by Croxford, retired on the first lap of the Isle of Man Classic TT.
 Shortly after, NVT went into liquidation and the project was cancelled.

 Croxford was never able to achieve lap times on the Challenge that he had previously managed on the Commando engined John Player Nortons.